buttonwoodcx/bcx-validation/doc/tutorial.md

 > Note `isTrue` validator tests truthy of the value, empty string and number zero are false, but empty array/object are true.

-> You can extend `bcx-validation` by [adding new validator](#define-new-validator).
+> You can extend `bcx-validation` by adding new validator.

 > You might remember in the example showed in [README](../README.md), `"email"`, `"mandatory"` etc do not have the full shape of a rule.
 They are short-cut, implemented in [transformer](#transformer-rule), the full form of `"email"` is still `{validate: "email"}`.

-When it fails, it returns an array of error message (or consistency, even a single error message is wrapped in an array)
+When it fails, it returns an array of error message (for consistency, even a single error message is wrapped in an array).

     validation.validate(false, {validate: "isTrue"})
     // => ["must be true"]

-When it passes, it returns undefined
+When it passes, it returns undefined.

     validation.validate(true, {validate: "isTrue"})
     // => undefined